Our regular season shows generally run Tuesday – Sunday, with no show on Monday. Times for our all regular performances run as follows:

 Doors open: 12:00 pm

 Curtain up: 1:50 pm

-Proscenium seats are the last two tables on the second, third and fourth tiers against the curtain wall on A-side and C-side.
+Proscenium seats are the last two tables on the second, third and fourth tiers and the last table on the floor level against the curtain wall on A-side and C-side.
 At the beginning of each show, we offer a limited number of these reduced-price seats.
-They are on the far right and left hand sides of the stage.
+They are on the far right and far left-hand sides of the stage.
 However, nothing obstructs your view of the performance.

 18% – $5.00 per person (meal only)

 25% – $6.95 per person (meal only)

 Yes!
 In fact, we think so highly of our season ticket holders that we consider them partners in our business.
 Being a Season Partner is also the best way to save money on what is already a tremendous value.
 As a Renaissance Partner, you are invited to the Gala Grand Opening event for each show and as a Royalty Member, you can see your name printed in our Stagelight Program for each show!